gh4-io/MarkPrint/README.md

 #### `markprint.styles`
   - A list of local paths to the stylesheets to use from the markprint
+  - Leaving the array empty falls back to the bundled CSS under `${extensionPath}/styles`.
   - If the file does not exist, it will be skipped
   - All `\` need to be written as `\\` (Windows)
+  - Resolver order: Markdown document folder -> workspace folder -> extension install.
+Missing files throw `Stylesheet not found...` so you can see each attempted path.

 ```javascript
 "markprint.styles": [